awslabs/git-secrets/README.rst

     Searches blobs registered in the index file.

 ``--no-index``
-    Searches files in the current directory that is not managed by Git.
+    Searches files in the current directory that is not managed by git.

 ``--untracked``
     In addition to searching in the tracked files in the working tree,